Installation scenarios

 External database

-Szenario: You want to use your own, external database instead of the H2 database supplied by default.
+Szenario: You want to use an external database instead of the H2 database supplied by default.
+This is generally recommended for a multi-user installation on a network drive, as described above.

-Please install the external database with the help of the installation program of the respective manufacturer.
-You can choose from MySQL, PostgreSQL, Microsoft SQL Server and Oracle.
+Install the external database with the help of the installation program of the respective manufacturer.
+MySQL, MariaDB, PostgreSQL, Microsoft SQL Server and Oracle are possible.
 In a network installation is also important to ensure that the database can be reached from all BL Banking clients in the network.

-In both cases, you can also first keep the preconfigured H2 database and later switch to the external database.
+First, install BL Banking with the preconfigured H2 database and then switch to the external database.
 For this purpose click the button Migrate application data to different database in the preferences under Database.

-Note: Please note that also with the database version a workspace directory is needed for storing files.
+Notes: Regardless of the database used, a workspace directory is needed for storing files.